-There are no legal requirements regarding the minimum period of time the RCS and the reviewers should retain documents relating to invited reviews.
-The RCS will normally retain documents relating to a review for four years after which they will be confidentially destroyed.
-Two noteworthy exceptions to this are as follows.
-Firstly, the RCS will delete or destroy any copies of patient records received by it in conducting a review once a report has been issued, so as to minimise the time that this particularly sensitive information is held.
-Secondly, the RCS will ask its reviewers to destroy or delete all copies of documents they hold once the report has been issued.
+There are no legal requirements regarding the minimum period of time the College and the reviewers should retain documents relating to invited reviews.
+The College will normally retain documents relating to a review for four years after which they will be confidentially destroyed.

-The RCS will permanently retain a signed copy of the final report.
+The College will permanently retain a signed copy of the final report.